 All situations of abuse or alleged abuse will be discussed with the Safeguarding Lead or CEO.
-If a trustee, staff member or volunteer feels unable to raise this concern with the Designated Safeguarding lead or CEO then concerns can be raised directly with through a MASH enquiry.
+If a trustee, staff member or volunteer feels unable to raise this concern with the Designated Safeguarding lead or CEO then concerns can be raised directly with MASH (Devon Children and Families Partnership) If in doubt, or if you have an urgent child protection enquiry, please ring the MASH consultation line on 0345 155 1071.